ndsev/mapget/docs/mapget-config.md

 For integration with configuration UIs there is an additional top‑level key:

 - `http-settings` (optional) stores HTTP‑related settings used by frontends or tooling.
-Mapget itself does not interpret its contents, but exposes it via `/config` and ensures that sensitive fields such as `password` and `api-key` are masked in responses.
+Mapget itself does not interpret its contents.
+It is exposed through `/config.model` only when the active datasource schema includes `http-settings`, typically via a deployment-specific `--config-schema` patch.

 Embedded applications can also register additional public top-level sections for `GET /config`.
 These sections are returned as siblings of `model`, not inside `model`, and are outside mapget's datasource schema.
 For example, MapViewer registers an `erdblick` section for frontend defaults. `POST /config` remains scoped to datasource-model keys and preserves unknown public sections in the YAML file.